Definition – What is Outsourcing?

 Some companies are perfectly happy giving up control over parts of their business to focus on their core competencies.
 Others prefer to hang onto control of all areas to guarantee the work is always done to their satisfaction.
 Before making the leap to outsource, ask yourself if your company is ready for this step.
 Consider how much control you are willing to let go of because failing to think about this now could result in long-term problems.

 Before outsourcing any key functions you should carefully consider how employees could react to this decision.
 Some employees could feel threatened or like their jobs are at risk.
-According to this article in Time, 80 percent of Americans feel outsourcing puts their jobs at risk.
+According to Time.com, 80 percent of Americans feel outsourcing puts their jobs at risk.

 It is important to communicate with employees and make them feel included during times of major change.
 Be sure to keep employees in the loop and help them understand that this decision to outsource is beneficial to them as well.